MuchoLucho/mender-docs/01.Get-started/05.Monitor/docs.md

 ## Receive alerts on new sessions for the root user

-To receive alerts on new sessions on the device for the root user, we can check for the pattern `Started User Manager for UID 0` in the `/var/log/auth.log` file, defining a new check named `auth_root_session`:
+To receive alerts on login on the device for the `root` user, we can search for the pattern `Started User Manager for UID 0` in the `/var/log/auth.log` file.

+First, create a check for the `log` monitoring subsystem named `auth_root_session` by running the following command:

 ```bash
 sudo mender-monitorctl create log auth_root_session "Started User Manager for UID 0" /var/log/auth.log
 ```

-This command creates a file in `/etc/mender-monitor/monitor.d/available` with the details of the log file and pattern to check:
+Executing this command generates a file within the `/etc/mender-monitor/monitor.d/available` directory, containing the specifications for the targeted log file and the corresponding pattern to search for.
+To verify the content of this check defintion, run following command:

 ```bash
 cat /etc/mender-monitor/monitor.d/available/log_auth_root_session.sh
 ```

 > ```bash
 > # This file was autogenerated by Monitoring Utilities based on the configuration
 > SERVICE_NAME="auth_root_session"